Inference on Individual Treatment Effects in Nonseparable Triangular Models: Empirical application: Childbearing and labor income

 Using 2SLS with a linear IV regression model, the estimated effect of having more than two children on parents' labor income is $-3.54$ with a standard error of $1.51$.
-The estimate suggest that in 1979, having more than two children reduced parents' labor income by \$3,540 (or \$12,624 in 2020 dollars).\footnote{We used the CPI series from FRED, Federal Reserve Bank of St. Louis, for the conversion.} The effect is substantial and corresponds to 7.7\% of the average household labor income in our sample.\footnote{The average household labor income in our sample is \$45,829 in 1979 dollars.}
+The estimates suggest that in 1979, having more than two children reduced parents' labor income by \$3,540 (or \$12,624 in 2020 dollars).\footnote{We used the CPI series from FRED, Federal Reserve Bank of St. Louis, for the conversion.} The effect is substantial and corresponds to 7.7\% of the average household labor income in our sample.\footnote{The average household labor income in our sample is \$45,829 in 1979 dollars.}

 Table \ref{table: ITE_stats} reports summary statistics for the ITE estimates.
 According to the results, estimated ITEs display substantial heterogeneity.
 For example, the median ITE in our sample is -4.14 with an interquartile range of 9.03.\footnote{The results are consistent with the findings in \citet{Froelich2013} who also report substantial heterogeneity using the 2000 PUMS data and quantile treatment effects.} Conditioning on the above median age and college-level education produces an even wide range of estimated ITEs: -1.42 for the median effect with the interquartile range of 35.69.
-While for the below median age college educated mothers the median effect is positive (9.95), the corresponding interquartile range is similarly wide (32.65).
-The table also shows that in the case of mothers with only high-school-level education only, ITEs tend to be more negative.
-For example, conditional on the above median age and only high-school-level education, the median ITE is -5.45 with the interquartile range of 7.93.
-Only 12.2\% of the households in this group have positive estimated ITEs, in comparison to 46.2\% of the households with college educated mothers from the same age group.
-The group with the largest fraction of households with positive estimated ITEs is the below median age mothers with college education: 66.7\%.
+While for the below median age, college-educated mothers, the median effect is positive (9.95), the corresponding interquartile range is similarly wide (32.65).
+The table also shows that in the case of mothers with only high-school-level education, ITEs tend to be more negative.
+For example, conditional on the above median age and only high-school-level education, the median ITE is -5.45, with an interquartile range of 7.93.
+Only 12.2\% of the households in this group have positive estimated ITEs, compared to 46.2\% of the households with college-educated mothers from the same age group.
+The group with the largest fraction of households with positive estimated ITEs is the below-median-age mothers with a college education: 66.7\%.